 Finance service industry

 As Beijing becomes one of the most important international financial centers in China, the finance service industry is one of its most important.
-By the end of 2017, the added value of the industry totaled 463 billion, accounting for 17 percent of the city's GDP, the highest percentage of any Chinese city.
+By the end of 2018, the added value of the industry totaled 508.5 billion yuan, accounting for 16.8 percent of the city's GDP.

 Beijing's Central Business District (CBD), located in Chaoyang District, is home to more than 20,000 enterprises, 1,000 financial service providers and leading media organizations.
 Often referred to as Beijing's Wall Street, the CBD attracts investments from many international companies with its good investment environment, convenient transportation and a high-speed telecommunications system.
 More than 150 Fortune companies including Cisco, Hewlett-Packard and Samsung are located in the CBD.